-Luttrell, a Democrat, was the representative for California's 3rd congressional district from 1877 to 1879.
+Luttrell was the representative for California’s 3rd congressional district and was a Democrat.
+He served from 1877 to 1879.

 From Dec 1873 to Mar 1879, Luttrell missed 355 of 1,179 roll call votes, which is 30.1%.
 This is worse than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.